dart-lang/sdk/README.md

     `live_code_size_analysis` can correlate that with the `.info.json`, so you determine why code that is not used is being included in your app.

-  * [`verify_deps`][verify_deps]: a tool that verifies that all elements are reachable from the program's entrypoint.
-If there are unreachable elements, this indicates that the dependency information is incomplete.

 Next we describe in detail how to use each of these tools.

 ### Code deps tool